pmbstyle/gemini-browser-agent/README.md

 # Gemini Browser Agent

 ## Overview
-Gemini Browser Agent is an automation agent that bridges a Chrome extension with Google’s Gemini Computer Use API.
+Gemini Browser Agent is an automation agent that bridges a Chrome extension with [Google’s Gemini Computer Use API](https://ai.google.dev/gemini-api/docs/computer-use).
 It observes the active tab, exchanges screenshots and events with the model, and performs actions directly in your own browser, no sandbox or virtual machine required.

 **Runs in your actual browser.**

 Automation happens in the tab you already have open.
-The agent can use your browser sessions for better results.
+The agent can utilize your browser sessions to achieve better results.
 <p align="center">
 <a href="https://www.youtube.com/watch?v=0K437iL5I_U"><img src="https://github.com/user-attachments/assets/27649062-bcf0-49b5-a682-fe63323baecf" /></a>
 </p>